dashqrcodes/dashqrcodes/README.md

 > Amazon started with books.
 DASH starts with memorials.

-The end goal: AI photo cloud that lets users network with one another to turn one photograph into an immersive memory experience.
+AI photo cloud that lets users network with one another to turn one photograph into an immersive memory experience.
 AI reconstructs shared moments from photos in camera rolls into 360-degree immersive experiences.

 Build an AI photo cloud for the living that can also be used to honor the dead.